bootchk/BQ25570PowerSupply/readme.md

 The MCU can read its own Vcc voltage to know when the system is in this state.
 The MCU can read its own Vcc voltage to know when it is nearing brownout.

-The MCU boots at rising voltage 1.9V but will not brownout reset until falling voltage 1.7V.
+The MCU boots at rising voltage Vsys+ (1.99V max) but will not brownout reset until falling voltage Vsys- 1.7V.

 ### Regulation state